Arghh/Arghh.github.io/_posts/2015-10-04-Learning-By-Doing.md

 In conclusion I can say, that the project was a success, because I now know the basics of game loops, rendering, frames and importance of **time** in *time * speed = distance* in **game design**.
 Those where the things I wanted to learn when I started my project and that I managed to accomplished.

-*A little TODO-list to make the game more fun and feel more like a real game.*
+*A little TODO-list to make the game more fun and playable.*

         Proper Menu (start/end screen)
         Animate the bombs